aws-samples/media-analysis-policy-evaluation-framework/README.md

 ![configureation UI](./assets/guidance-diagram.png)

 ### Highlighted features
-The solution automatically extracts metadata from both the visual and audio aspects of a video.
-The metadata is accessible in two ways:
+The main component of the solution helps users extract video metadata from both visual and audio sources to meet downstream dynamic analysis needs.
+The extracted video data is accessible in two ways:
 - As raw extraction files (in JSON and text file formats) stored in S3.
-- Via RESTful APIs with pagination for accessing the extracted data.
+- Via RESTful APIs.

 The extraction service allows you to customize the extraction process, including:
 - Sample frequency
-- Smart sampling
+- Wheter to enable Smart Sampling
 - Which ML features are applied at the frame level
 - Whether to enable audio transcription
-- Whether to perform shot analysis.
+- Whether to perform shot analysis

 This flexibility gives users control over the workflow, enabling only the necessary features to optimize costs and processing times.
 Below is a screenshot of the extraction configuration page.
 The same settings can also be configured via the RESTful API.
 ![Extraction Configuration](./assets/extraction-config.png)

 #### Video Extraction Data
+The extraction service will output video data at the following levels of granularity:
-- **Video Frames**
+- **Visual Frames**

     Image frames are sampled from the video based on the provided sampling interval, with "smart sampling" enabled to remove adjacent similar image frames utilizing Amazon Bedrock [Titan](https://aws.amazon.com/bedrock/titan) Multimodal Embedding and Vector DB similarity search, optimizing costs and reducing processing time.
 The following metadata is generated at the frame level:
     - Timestamp: The exact time the frame was captured from the video.